FrewtyPebbles/Loxoc-Python3D-Game-Engine/readme.md

 # TODO:

+ - Refactor MVP matrix into their respective entities.

  - Figure out better solution for multimesh assimp imports.
 (Current solution groups all meshes from the scene in a python list.)

  - Add `from_raw` constructor to mesh to make procedural meshes possible.